kex-y/part-iii-essay/README.md

-My part III essay on the stochastic localizations.
+My part III essay on the applications of stochastic localization.